jetbrains-academy/kotlin-onboarding-introduction/MastermindAdvanced/randomFunction/task.md

 ### 2. How to create a new list with random elements

-To get a _list of random elements_, you need to create a list of the desired number of elements, specifying in a _lambda expression_ (the condition) how each element will be generated:
+To get a _list of random elements_, you need to create a list with the desired number of elements, specifying in a _lambda expression_ (the condition) how each element will be generated:
 ```kotlin